 The canoe route is the historic "Pike Bay, Connection" used for centuries by Native Americans and in the early 1800's by explorers Zebulon Pike, Jospeh Nicollet, Lewis Cass and Henry Schoolcraft.
 Heading south, you will paddle eight lakes, two small channels, a 3/4 miles narrow meandering, weedy creek and a short upstream section of the river.
 Six portages (with a total distance of 1.8 miles) are flat and well maintained.
 Take out point and questionable points along the route will be marked.
 Bring a compass and the map provided, as navigation and common sense are required.
 The canoe leg will end at the DNR Omega Recreation Area on the northeast shore of Steamboat Lake.
 NOTE! : The presence of zebra mussels in Cass Lake necessitates the mandatory dumping of water from canoes and kayaks at the exit from Pike Bay.
 (Use of actual zebras or other pack animals not allowed on portages.)

 At Omega, you will switch from paddling to peddling.
 The 29-mile mountain bike route will follow forest roads and trails through the Ten Section area of old pine forest and the Pike Bay Experimental Forest.
 The Mi-Ge-Zi Bike Trail will bring you the last few miles back to the town of Cass Lake.
 NOTE: The map below was the final course for 2021.
 Any changes will likely be geared toward benefitting those who have wide tires.

 The running leg will follow the southeast shoreline of Cass Lake and the north edge of pristine Strawberry Lake.
 The run has been closer to 5 miles the last couple years and no one seems to complain!
-NOTE: Map below is for 2014.
-Small changes may be in store for 2017.
+NOTE: Map below is for prior year.
+Small changes may be in store for 2022.

 Race course from the air.
 Makes it look easy!